 Centre for Philosophy was set up in 1999 in the School of Social Sciences.
 The Centre aims at studying problems and concerns of philosophy cutting across traditions and narrow disciplinary boundaries.
 Issue-oriented interdisciplinary approach in teaching and research is the core focus of the Centre.

-Seminars, conferences, workshops, lectures and discussions on issues of general and interdisciplinary nature are an integral part of the activities of the Centre.
-Students are provided ample opportunities to meet distinguished philosophers and scholars from India and abroad for discussions and debates on a regular basis.
+Seminars, conferences, workshops, lectures, and discussions on issues of general and interdisciplinary nature are an integral part of the activities of the Centre.
+Students are provided with ample opportunities to meet distinguished philosophers and scholars from India and abroad for discussions and debates on a regular basis.

 The Centre for Philosophy constantly strives to create a body of scholarly work that can yield newer and richer reflections on philosophical issues and problems.